 Manage mail flow using a third-party cloud service with Exchange Online and on-premises mailboxes

-This topic covers the most complex mail flow scenario using Office 365.
+This topic covers the most complex mail flow scenario using Microsoft 365 or Office 365.

 Using a third-party cloud service with mailboxes in Exchange Online and on my organization's email servers